-An extensive guide for travelers about northern Montenegro.
-You’ll discover what to see in this part of the country: the Tara River and its canyon, Durmitor National Park, the country’s highest point, Bobotov Kuk, and a marvel of engineering – the Đurđevića Tara Bridge.
-You’ll find all the useful information: prices, photos, coordinates, how to get there, tips, and hacks.
+Explore the wonders of northern Montenegro with this detailed guide.
+Discover the breathtaking Tara River and its canyon, the stunning Durmitor National Park with its highest peak, Bobotov Kuk, and the engineering marvel of Đurđevića Tara Bridge.
+You’ll find all the essential information: prices, photos, coordinates, directions, tips, and travel hacks.

 Table of contents: